lowderchris/FRoDO/README.md

     $ python3 FRoDO-erupt.py

 Note that the eruption detection code is still in the process of being ported over, and is not functional just yet...
+After processing has completed, erupting / non-erupting labels will be saved into the specified output directory, under the subdirectory 'hist'.

 ## To-do
 - [X] Create an initial README